dragon-96/python_folium_map/README.md

 # python_folium_map
-Map using folium module in python
+WebMap using folium module in python